Object-Oriented Programming in Java

 - Scripting: In recent years, OOP has also been used for developing HTML, XHTML, and XML documents for the Internet.
 Python, Ruby, and Java are the scripting languages based on object-oriented principles that are used for scripting.

 - Real-Time system: Real-time systems inherent complexities that make it difficult to build them.
-Object-oriented techniques make it easier to handle those complexities by providing an integrated framework which includes schedulability analysis and behavioral specifications.
+Object-oriented techniques make it easier to handle those complexities by providing an integrated framework that includes schedulability analysis and behavioral specifications.

 - Object-Oriented Database: These days OOP concepts have been introduced in database systems that are used to store the data directly in the form of objects.